Stabilize IT Costs and Drive Efficiency by Upgrading Your Firm’s Records Management Software

 With an unsupported product, your organization will be left vulnerable, lacking bug fixes, software and security updates, performance updates, and deepened or new integrations with relevant providers.

-2. Reduce IT infrastructure costs by moving to a browser-based or cloud application
+2. Reduce IT costs by moving to a browser-based or cloud application

 Browser-based records management solutions, either on-prem or in the cloud, have a lower cost of ownership since IT staff is not required to install the program onto individual workstations.
 In addition, newer systems offer more flexible user options, meaning IT professionals are no longer needed to create custom reports or small changes to user permissions or access.